How does it work: the process to rent a flat in Berlin

 How to improve your chances to get a flat in Berlin?

 - Be the first to call when you see an ad.
-Often visiting appointments are closed once a certain number of people called.
+Often visiting appointments are closed after a given number of applicants.

 - Be the first on the appointment and wait directly in front of the door.
 This increases your chance to be the first in the flat and the first to fill out the application form which puts you on top of the list.